-◊ In light of the passing of Paul Reichmann in Toronto on Friday October 25 at age 83, we bring your attention to this review of the most thorough biography of the Reichman family, Anthony Bianco’s The Reichmanns: Family, Faith, Fortune and The Empire of Olympia & York.
+◊ In light of the passing of Albert Reichmann in Toronto on December 17, 2022 at age 93, we bring your attention to this review of the most thorough biography of the Reichmann family, Anthony Bianco’s The Reichmanns: Family, Faith, Fortune and The Empire of Olympia & York.

 As Brooklyn-based author Anthony Bianco chronicles in his new 800-page biography The Reichmanns: Family, Faith, Fortune and The Empire of Olympia & York (Random House, 1997), the spectacular rise and fall of the Reichmanns’s $10-billion business dynasty within a single generation seem not to have fundamentally changed this “family of elect destiny” — at least not outwardly.